Hawk1n5/seccon_ctf_2016_write_up/jmp/README.md

 - Show memo
 - exit

-because this binary have Full RELRO so can't do got hajack.
+because this binary have Full RELRO so can't do got hijack.

 but it have a function setjmp. it set some register info in heap